Boren/kube/README.md

 ```
 apt-get install libglfw3 libglfw3-dev cmake libglm-dev
 ```
-On some older distros (Ubuntu 16.04 and below) version 3.2 of GLFW is not part of the official repositories.
+On some older distros (Ubuntu 16.04 and below) GLFW 3.2 and GLM 0.9.8 is not part of the official repositories.
 You should therefore build it from source.
 (See below)

 #### Installing Dependencies using pacman (Arch Linux)
 ```